 Code of Washington, 34.05.413(2) and Kansas (see Kansas Stat.
-Ann., KS ST Section 77-502(d) & Kansas Stat.
+Ann., KS ST Section 77-502(d)

+1 & Kansas Stat.
 Ann., KS ST Section 77-503).
-The definition of disputed case used in this Act is similar to, but broader than, the definition of contested case in the 1961 MSAPA, Section 1(2).

-SECTION 402.
+2 SECTION 402.
 PRESIDING OFFICERS.

-- (a) In a disputed case, the presiding officer shall regulate the hearing in a manner that will promote an orderly and prompt resolution. - (b) The presiding officer shall be the agency head, one or more members of the agency head that is a body of individuals, or, in the discretion of the agency head, one or more administrative law judges assigned by the office in accordance with Section 602, or, unless prohibited by law, one or more persons designated by the agency head may serve as the presiding officer. - (c) An individual who has served as investigator, prosecutor, or advocate at any stage in a disputed case may not serve as a presiding officer or assist or advise any presiding officer in the same proceeding. - (d) An individual who is subject to the authority, direction, or discretion of an individual who has served as [investigator,] prosecutor [,] or advocate at any stage in a disputed case, including investigation, may not serve as presiding officer or assist or advise a presiding officer in the same proceeding. - (e) A presiding officer is subject to disqualification for bias, prejudice, financial interest, or any other cause for which a judge is or may be disqualified.
-A presiding officer, after making a reasonable inquiry, shall disclose to all parties any known facts that a reasonable person would consider likely to affect the impartiality of the presiding officer in the contested case proceeding, including:
+3 4 (a) In a contested case, the presiding officer shall manage the proceeding in a manner 5 that will promote a fair, just, orderly and prompt resolution.
+6 (b) The presiding officer shall be the agency head, one or more members of the agency 7 head that is a body of individuals [, in the discretion of the agency head, one or more 8 administrative law judges assigned by the office in accordance with Section 602,] or, unless 9 prohibited by law, one or more persons designated by the agency head.
+10 (c) An individual who has served as investigator, prosecutor, or advocate at any stage in 11 a disputed case may not serve as a presiding officer or assist or advise any presiding officer in the 12 same proceeding.
+13 (d) An individual who is subject to the authority, direction, or discretion of an individual who has served as [investigator,] prosecutor [,] or advocate at any stage in a disputed case, 14 15 including investigation, may not serve as presiding officer or assist or advise a presiding officer 16 in the same proceeding.
+17 (e) A presiding officer is subject to disqualification for bias, prejudice, financial interest, 18 or any other cause for which a judge is or may be disqualified.
+A presiding officer, after making a 19 reasonable inquiry, shall disclose to all parties any known facts that a reasonable person would 20 consider likely to affect the impartiality of the presiding officer in the contested case proceeding, 21 including: